loicfrering/LosoDiAnnotationsBundle/Resources/doc/installation.rst

 Requirements
 ------------

-LosoBundle requires PHP 5.3 or later.
-It has been tested with **Symfony v2.0.0 final release**.
+LosoDiAnnotationsBundle requires PHP 5.3 or later.
+It has been tested with **Symfony v2.0.4**.

 You will need at least the following libraries in your vendor directory: